opengisch/QField-docs/documentation/reference/qfieldcloud/secrets.en.md

 - **Environment variables:** These will be available to QGIS as environment variables while your project jobs are running.
 You need to provide a name (capitals only) and a value.

-- **Secrets** This allows you to add a PostgreSQL/PostGIS connection as defined in a `pg_service.conf` configuration file.
+- **pg_service configurations:** This allows you to add a PostgreSQL/PostGIS connection as defined [in a `pg_service.conf` configuration file](https://www.postgresql.org/docs/current/libpq-pgservice.html).

 !![Project secret page after pressing the **Add a new secret** button.](../../assets/images/secrets.png)